 This last decision requires thorough consideration because it affects the financial future of the company’s most important resource – its employees.
 If companies (SMEs in particular) are unable or unwilling to create their own pension fund, they can join a collective foundation.
 The trend in company retirement plans is moving away from full-value insurance toward semi-autonomous pension funds.

 With semi-autonomous pension solutions, the collective foundation bears the investment risk itself.
 But this also means that it can take full advantage of any investment opportunities.
-When markets trend higher, insureds benefit from higher interest on their retirement savings, which means a larger retirement pension.
+When markets trend higher, insureds benefit from higher interest on their retirement savings.

 As far as corporate retirement funds go, this is a big advantage given today’s low interest rates and in view of demographic developments in Switzerland, i.e. the population pyramid and the shift from active insureds to retirees.

-Semi-autonomous collective foundations must also credit statutory retirement savings using the OPA minimum interest rate, which in the worst case could lead to the collective foundation being underfunded in times when negative income is generated.
-Such instances are viewed as exceptions, particularly in the case of collective foundations with very robust financial and structural requirements (solid coverage ratio, low technical interest rate, good aging structure, low ratio of pensioners, large percentage of additional voluntary retirement savings).
+Semi-autonomous collective foundations must also credit statutory retirement savings using the OPA minimum interest rate at the least, which in the worst case could lead to the collective foundation being underfunded in times when negative income is generated.
+Such instances are viewed as exceptions, particularly in the case of collective foundations with very robust financial and structural requirements (solid funding ratio, low technical interest rate, good aging structure, low ratio of pensioners, large percentage of additional voluntary retirement savings).
 A risk-aware and sustainable investment strategy with broad diversification provides additional stability.

-In order to provide Swiss SMEs and their employees sustainable and high-performing Pillar 2 solutions, AXA has only offered semi-autonomous pension fund solutions instead of full-value insurance since the start of 2019.
+To ensure that Swiss SMEs and their employees have sustainable and high-performing Pillar 2 solutions, AXA has only offered semi-autonomous pension fund solutions instead of full-value insurance since the beginning of 2019.
 This is because the "third contributor," i.e. interest, has a far bigger impact on semi-autonomous solutions with their broadly diversified asset allocations than on full-value insurance, where investment options are heavily restricted by regulations.